Harikarthyk/HariKarthyk/README.md

-I am a Passionate  Full Stack Developer, Student pursuing a Bachelor's degree in Information Technology 🎒
+I am a Passionate  Full Stack Developer, Student pursuing a Bachelor's degree in Information Technology 🎒 and Intern at Audy Global Enterprise

 <!-- 🔭 I’m currently working on https://github.com/Harikarthyk/Login-Register-with-Next -->